1986–87 Kentucky Wildcats men's basketball team

 The 1986–87 Kentucky Wildcats men's basketball team represented University of Kentucky in the 1986–87 NCAA Division I men's basketball season.
 The head coach was Eddie Sutton and the team finished the season with an overall record of 18–11.
+In the 1987 NCAA Tournament the Wildcats were invited as a #8 seed.
+But Kentucky would be one and done after dropping their opening contest to Ohio State 91–77.